tlverse/causalglm/README.md

 ## Interpretable nonparametric inference for the conditional hazard ratio between two treatments for censored time-to-event data (assumption-lean COXph)

-The function `causalRobustCOXph` allows you to estimate the parameters of a user-specified (time-dependent) parametric working-model for the conditional hazard ratio between two treatments.
+The function `RobustCOXph` allows you to estimate the parameters of a user-specified (time-dependent) parametric working-model for the conditional hazard ratio between two treatments.
 Specifically, this estimator is totally nonparametric and utilizes the approximate working model:

 `log[P(T=t| T \geq t, A=1, W)/P(T=t| T \geq t, A=0, W)] = beta^T f(W,t)`